cs-fullstack-master/code-concepts-assessment-3-dotnet/README.md

 - PostMan tool for testing

 ### Backend
-- Should have at **minimum** 5 endpoints/actions restricted by User role (admin, employee):
+- Should have at **minimum** 4 endpoints/actions restricted by User role (admin, employee):
   - List all bank accounts - admin, employee
   - Create a new bank account - admin
   - View bank account from list - admin, employee
-  - Deposit into bank account - admin
+  - Deposit/withdraw into bank account - admin
-  - Withdraw from bank account - admin

 - Should have entity model for `BankAccountModel` with all properties being **required**:
   - `AccountNumber` - int